HavePatel/TETRA002/README.md

 # TETRA002

-## By Khushi Vadadoriya, Have Patel, Rudra Prajapati, Diya Patel
+## By Khushi Vadadoriya, Have Patel, Rudra Prajapati, Diya Patel...